Linearly Reductive Quotient Singularities: Properties of lrq singularities

 Since the class group is finite, the class of a canonical Weil divisor has finite order in ${\rm Cl}(X)$, that is, $X$ is $\QQ$-Gorenstein.

 The assertion on the F-signature follows from \cite[Theorem B]{Carvajal-RojasSchwedeTucker} and \cite[Theorem C]{Carvajal-Rojas}.

 Assertion (\ref{item: Hilbert-Kunz multiplicity}) in the case of dimension 2 and if $G$ is \'etale is \cite[Theorem 5.4]{WYHK}.
-However, as explained in \cite[Example 18 in Section 3]{Huneke}, this formula also holds if $G$ is finite and \'etale and using these arguments, it is easy to see that the formula also holds in our case.
+However, as explained in \cite[Example 18 in Section 3]{Huneke}, this formula also holds if $G$ is finite and \'etale and using these arguments, one can check that the formula also holds in our case.

 Finally, consider Assertion (\ref{item: pietloc}).
 The \'etale fundamental group of $Y = \Spec k[[u_1,\hdots,u_d]]$ is trivial.
 Since $G^\circ$ is connected, the quotient map $Y \to Y/G^\circ$ is purely inseparable, which implies that the local fundamental group of $Y/G^\circ$ is trivial, see also \cite[Expos\'e IX, Th\'eor\`eme 4.10]{SGA1}.
 Since $G^\et$ is \'etale and acts freely on the pointed space $Y/G^\circ-\{0\}$, which is simply connected (since the dimension is $\geq 2$), where $\{0\}$ denotes the closed point, the local fundamental group of $Y/G$ is isomorphic to $G^\et$. \end{proof}